»

 • Use social media only if it feels fun, not draining.

-• Instead of going to a networking event, schedule a one-to-one conversation.
-I might invite someone for a walk, if people are local.
+• Instead of going to a networking event, schedule a one-to-one conversation, such as going for a walk or meeting for a Zoom tea.

 • Speak from the heart when talking about what you do.
 When you share what you love about it, you’ll glow and that leads to a more flowing meaningful conversation.